 If you look in the log, you will see an error message which states that the data step was aborted during execution.

 data _null_; k=.; d=.; declare hash h(); h.defineKey('k'); h.defineData('d'); h.defineDone(); declare hiter hi('h'); rc=h.add(key:2, data:2); hi.first(); h.clear(); *h.delete(); run;

 The above code examples raises the natural question: What methods should be called assigned and unassigned respectively?
 A nice rule of thumb is this.
 When a hash object method can fail, you should call is assigned.
 When a hash object by construction can not fail, there is no need to do so.
 It simply looks messy.
 Furthermore, it underlines the fact that you understand the hash object, when you only do assigned calls when it is actually necessary.
 Two nice examples of method calls that can not fail (i.e they can not return a non-zero return code) are the Ref() and Replace() Methods.

 Below, I have listed the SAS hash object method that I usually call assigned and unassigned respectively.
 Naturally, it always depends on the actual circumstances.
 However, it is nice to have a general rule of thumb to rely on.

 In this post, I have demonstrated the difference between an assigned and an unassigned hash object method call in SAS.
 It is important to know when to call a method assigned and when not to.
 We have seen a few examples of how to avoid error messages in the log and take the necessary precautions when a method call is unsuccessful.
-Furthermore, I have made a rule of thumb for what methods are usually called assigned and what methods are usually called unassigned.
+Furthermore, I have made a rule of thumb for what methods are usually called assigned and which ones are usually called unassigned.